Free US Shipping / International Flat Rates / Over $85 USD

 Canadian soldiers play a game in a shell hole.
 Image source: George Metcalf Archival Collection, Canadian War Museum

-Although playing cards are popularly known as the ultimate pocket game, dice games are actually much older and just as pack-friendly.
+Since at least the 1700s, playing cards have been popularly known as the ultimate pocket game.
+However, dice games are actually much older and just as pack-friendly.

 Dominoes and chess sets weren’t pack-friendly, but during WWII, advances in manufacturing and the sheer scale of the war effort inspired the first mass-produced series of miniature pocket-sized travel tile games and board games.

-We’ll go through each type of game below, and share photos of historic artifacts and soldiers playing games.
+We’ll go through each type of game below, and share photos of historic artifacts and soldiers playing games in the field.

 Historic photo of civil war soldiers in large encampment playing cards on a makeshift table, sitting on their packs or upturned barrels